samparkky/Mathematical-Writing/README.md

 # Mathematical-Writing
-Collection of my mathematical research writing.
+This is a collection of my mathematical research writing at Princeton University.